Fahrenheit (Taiwanese band): Film career

 The other members of Fahrenheit were also busy with their own filming commitments.
 Following the success of KO One is its sequel, The X-Family (終極一家).
 Jiro, Aaron and Calvin reprised their roles as Da Dong, Xiao Yu and Ya Se Wang respectively whilst taking on new roles in this new drama set in a separate dimension.
 Wu guest-starred and only appeared in the last two episodes of the 55-episode long drama.
-Shooting for The X-Family started in June, 2006, and ended in April, 2007.
+Shooting for The X-Family started in June 2006, and ended in April 2007.
 The drama has since enjoyed a full run on GTV, showing every Monday to Friday, and has recently concluded.
 Its popularity led to a slew of follow ups, including an online game as well as an original soundtrack that was promoted in numerous Asian countries.

 Idol dramas aside, it was also reported in various Chinese sources that Wu will be starring in a new Hong Kong-based film with Gillian Chung of Twins.
 Another report claimed that Wu is currently preparing for a new drama directed by actor/director Stephen Chow.
 On April 27, 2007, the media announced that Alex Fong will take Wu's place in the new Hong Kong film, Bathing Beauty (出水芙蓉).

 On March 17, 2008, a press conference was held to announce that Wu will be filming a movie, Butterfly Lovers (武俠梁祝) with Charlene Choi, the other half of popular Hong Kong group, Twins.

 Jiro Wang has finished filming GTV drama, Rolling Love (翻滾吧！蛋炒飯) and ToGetHer(愛就宅一起) with Rainie Yang and George Hu.
 After being cast as second male lead for a few of his drama series, the youngest member of Fahrenheit Aaron Yan finally stars as the main lead in the GTV drama Mysterious Incredible Terminator (霹靂MIT).
 Wu is involved in yet another idol drama, Hot Shot (篮球火), acting alongside established artists, Show Lo and Jerry Yan.

 Aaron Yan was initially contracted to star in another upcoming drama, Momo Love, alongside his co star of Mysterious Incredible Terminator, Gui Gui.
-Aaron and Guigui have receive a best on-screen couple award, fans like them together as Guilun.
+Aaron and Guigui have received a best on-screen couple award, fans like them together as Guilun.
 Filming began for the show, but was put on hold due to Fahrenheit's album promotion.
 The show is scheduled for a 2009 release, but due to Aaron's company only wants him to take part of one drama, his role in Momo Love was given to Jiro Wang and Gui Gui's part was given to actress Cyndi Wang.

 Also, three out of four members made a special appearances in the series K.O.3an Guo, a sequel to KO One and The X-Family.
 In the year of 2010, Aaron has filmed two series: Love Buffet (愛似百匯) with Calvin both as male leads, and Gloomy Salad Days(死神少女) with Serena Fang.